Darrell Stuckey

-Darrell Stuckey, Jr. (born June 16, 1987) is a former American football safety.
-He played college football at the University of Kansas.
-Stuckey was an All-Big 12 First-team selection in 2008 and was considered one of the top safeties available in the 2010 NFL Draft.
-He was drafted by the San Diego Chargers in the fourth round of the 2010 NFL Draft.
+Darrell Stuckey, Jr. (born June 16, 1987) is an American former professional football player who was a safety for the San Diego Chargers of the National Football League (NFL).
+He played college football for the Kansas Jayhawks.
+Stuckey was an All-Big 12 first-team selection in 2008 and was considered one of the top safeties available in the 2010 NFL draft, in which he was selected by the Chargers in the fourth round.

-High school
+Early life

 Stuckey attended Washington High School in Kansas City, Kansas.

 College career

 In his sophomore season in 2007, Stuckey started all 13 games at safety and was fourth on the team in tackles with 72.

 In his junior season in 2008, Stuckey ranked second on the team in tackles with 98, the most by a Jayhawk defensive back since Tony Stubbs in 2003.
 He also led the team with five interceptions.

 In November 2009, he was named one of the twelve semifinalists for the 2009 Jim Thorpe Award.

 On June 10, 2010, he was named the Big 12 Sportsman of the Year for 2009-10.

 Stuckey’s 295 career tackles at Kansas were second-most all time among Jayhawks defensive backs.
 Only former NFL great Leroy Irvin (347) had more.
 As a junior, Stuckey tallied 93 tackles and became the Jayhawks’ first non-linebacker to lead the team in tackles since 2000.

 Stuckey was officially inducted into the Kansas Football Ring of Honor in 2019.